 -

-- In the article 100 Years of Fascination published in the Monroe Monitor in July 1985 they report that in 1932 the land was purchased by Charles Garland, Fred Monroe, both of Wenatchee, and Will Jorgenson of Everett.
-We are looking for confirmation of the relationship (if any) between Charles Garland and A. M. “Bert” Garland.
-We do know in 1922 A. M. “Bert” Garland sold the The Garland Building in Wenatchee to a Charles Garland.
+Colorized Garland Mineral Springs Lodge circa 1936 (original) 1932-1942 - Charles C. Garland, Fred Monroe, both of Wenatchee, and Will Jorgenson of Everett - In the article 100 Years of Fascination published in the Monroe Monitor in July 1985 they report that in 1932 the land was purchased by Charles Garland, Fred Monroe, both of Wenatchee, and Will Jorgenson of Everett.
+Charles Garland is the younger brother of Albert Marion “Bert” Garland.

 - 1937 advertisements mention W. L. Kaupp Manager and Ted Dash Masseur- Read more in the brochure from this era Garland Famous Mineral Springs